lapras-inc/dependency-based-japanese-word-embeddings/README.md

 - dep-ja-300dim
   - 300 dimensional word vectors

-# How to use the embeddings
+# How to Use the Embeddings
-You can use the embeddings in the same way as the original implementation of Word2Vec.
+You can use the embeddings in the same way as embeddings trained by using the original implementation of [Word2Vec](https://code.google.com/archive/p/word2vec/).

 Here is an example code to load them from your Python script.